 Children’s Health Assessment Survey

-The Children’s Health Assessment Survey (CHAS), administered by the South Carolina Department of Health and Environmental Control (SC DHEC), is the first survey of its kind in South Carolina to measure the health characteristics of children, ages 0 through 17.
+The Children’s Health Assessment Survey (CHAS), administered by the South Carolina Department of Health and Environmental Control (SC DHEC), is the first survey of its kind in South Carolina to measure the health characteristics of children ages 0 through 17.
 By collecting data on children, CHAS contributes to a seamless health data system for all South Carolina citizens from birth to old age.
-The CHAS survey was first developed in the fall of 2011 and has been implemented annually since January 2012.
-Conducted in both English and Spanish, the CHAS surveys are revised each year to meet the child health surveillance needs of South Carolina.
-Data from the 2015 survey is now available.
-Based on BMI of children ages 2-17, 7.66% are underweight; 52.29% are normal weight; 15.46% are overweight and 25.58% are obese.
-As shown in the images below, prevalence among SC children ages 2 to 5 has decreased to it’s lowest level since 2012.
-Obesity among SC children ages 6 to 11 has decreased since 2014 and 2015.
-For more information, please contact Chelsea Lynes at email@example.com or (803) 898-1047.
+CHAS was first developed in the fall of 2011 and has been implemented annually since 2012.
+Conducted in both English and Spanish, the CHAS questionnaire is revised each year to meet the child health surveillance needs of South Carolina.
+Individuals are eligible for the CHAS survey if they are selected for the Behavioral Risk Factor Surveillance System (more information here) and indicate that they have children under age 18 living in their home.
+Data from the 2016 CHAS is now available.
+Based on BMI of children ages 2-17, 7.66% are underweight; 52.29% are normal weight; 15.46% are overweight; and 25.58% are obese.
+As seen in the below figures, there has been no significant change in the prevalence of obesity in children ages 2-5 or ages 6-11 from 2012-2016.
+For both age groups, the prevalence of childhood obesity has consistently been higher than the Healthy People 2020 goals of 9.4% for 2-5 year olds and 15.7% for 6-11 year olds.
+CHAS will continue to monitor this trend over time, but it is important to note that this survey is not designed to detect the impact of community-level interventions.
+For more information, please contact Chelsea Lynes at firstname.lastname@example.org or 803-898-1047.

 Centers for Disease Control and Prevention Releases New Maps